Matthew Todd blends words and pictures in this coffee-table artbook tracing the history of gay rights.

 Todd follows the achievements of San Francisco gay rights activist Harvey Milk, who gained a seat on the city’s Board of Supervisors in 1977, becoming the first openly gay, non-incumbent elected official in the United States.
 The author captures the tragedy of a disgruntled colleague assassinating Milk on November 27, 1978.

-Todd relates how playwright Larry Kramer (who later wrote the ground-breaking drama Angels in America) founded ACT UP to organize protests in the United States.
+Todd covers playwright Larry Kramer’s activism in founding ACT UP to organize protests in the United States.
 It succeeded in pressuring the Food and Drug Administration to fast-track AIDS drugs and finally caused President Ronald Reagan to form a commission to study AIDS in 1987.

 Todd reports that today openly LGBTQ+ politicians win seats at every level of government, though his book predates President Joe Biden’s appointment of gay Secretary of Transportation Pete Buttigieg.